Creamy Polenta, Chicken and Gravy

 • 3/4 teaspoon sea salt

-• 4 cups chicken broth from the boiled chicken or water
+• 4 cups gluten free chicken broth from the boiled chicken (or water)

-1. Remove skin and fat from chicken breast.
+1. Remove skin and fat from chicken breast (Or use boneless and skinless, but it will not be as flavorful)

-2. Add to pot and cover with water and above.
+2. Add to pot and cover with water, slightly above the chicken.

 3. Boil for about 30 minutes or until cooked thoroughly.

-4. Remove chicken from stock and set aside stock.
+4. Remove chicken from broth and set broth aside.

 6. In a medium to large sauce pan, sauté onion and garlic in oil until onion is slightly translucent.